It’s startling, isn’t it?

-Did you know that employees use an average of 4.5 hours on status meetings every week?
+The fact that employees use an average of 4.5 hours attending status meetings every week.

 This begs the question:

 Are status meetings a must?
-Do you need them, or can you communicate with your co-workers in a more effective way?
+Or is there a better way to hold effective status meetings?
 Read on to find out!

 What’s a status meeting?